pinkhairs/yourMagic/README.md

 # yourMagic

-*Note: Backend programming is not complete!*
+*Note: Backend programming in progress to completion!*

 `npm i`